jeffwilcox/jeffwilcox.blog/_posts/2013-04-29-4thandmayor-azure-websites.md

 Creating a new Windows Azure Web Site
 =====================================

-From the management portal, creating a new web site is easy; like anything else in Windows Azure, I just open up the "New" menu, pick Compute, and then Web Site.
+From the management portal, creating a new web site is easy:

+- Like anything else in Windows Azure, I just open up the "New" menu, pick Compute, and then Web Site.
+- I'm hosting my own app and don't need a starting place, so Quick Create is the way to go.
+- I provide the URL endpoint for the app
+- I select the region I'd like the app hosted in
+- I choose which Windows Azure subscription I would like to use for the service's billing.

 ![The Windows Azure management portal has an easy way to select New service, Compute, Web Site, to add a new site to a region and associate with a specific subscription.]({{ site.cdn }}4thwazblog/createWebSite.png =700x400 "Adding a new Web Site to Azure")

 The Dashboard
 -------------

-Once the site is created, you can open up its dashboard where you can get deployment information, monitor data transfer and other metrics, and perform configuration and administrative tasks.
+Once the site is created, clicking on it in the portal will bring up its dashboard display where you can get deployment info, monitor data transfer and various instance and site metrics, plus perform configuration & administrative tasks.

-Here's the 4th & Mayor dashboard showing data from the last week - each day you can see clear ebb and flow as users enjoy my app.
+Here's the 4th & Mayor dashboard showing a week of data - each day you can see clear ebb and flow.

 ![The portal dashboard view shows information about web endpoints, graphics and charts of recent data transfers, CPU use, and other metrics of interest.]({{ site.cdn }}4thwazblog/dashboard.png =700x411 "The dashboard view of a Windows Azure Web Sites app.")

 Configuring the source code deployment mechanism
 ------------------------------------------------

+To make the source control association for a site, from the dashboard, touch 'Set up deployment from source control' and make your selection.
+It will then let you setup credentials for Git or authenticate with services like CodePlex or GitHub.com.

-There are many ways to deploy code to an Azure Web Site:
+There are many ways to deploy code to an Azure Web Site - each time I open the deployment set-up window I smile:

 - Associating with Team Foundation Service
 - Associating the site with a CodePlex project